Nostophobia is surprisingly common and debilitating.

 But avoidance is not the best way to cope with any phobia.
 Besides the limitations on your life, having an untreated anxiety disorder may leave you more vulnerable to psychological disorders like depression or alcohol abuse.
 A phobia can also strain your relationships with friends, relatives, and coworkers.

 Do you get the shakes when you think about homecoming?
 Do you feel queasy, or light-headed?
 Does your mouth go dry, does your head spin, or does your face go red or sweaty?
 Do you feel sick or out of control?
-Learn about these and the many other symptoms of fear of home.
+Learn about these and the many other symptoms of phobia of returning home.